krakenjs/krakenjs.github.io/_posts/2015-07-09-upgrading-makara.md

 At this point, rendering with the `"dust"` engine should work.
 For the precompiled `"js"` engine, we'll need to add some build tools.

-There's no need for the old localizr task.
-Let's remove this from `tasks/i18n.js`:
+As mentioned above, for a purely server-side templated application, there's no need for the old localizr task.
+If you're still using localizr-style localization in the browser, you'll need to fix that up first, but to continue our example, let's remove this from `tasks/i18n.js`:

 ```javascript
     grunt.registerTask('i18n', [ 'clean', 'localizr', 'dustjs', 'clean:tmp' ]);